johnzhang320/microservice-master-docker/README.md

    order-services are similiar to inventory-services, no more description

 ## Setup and configure Kafka producer/consumer

-  1. Install kafka into Mac by download kafka_2.12-3.4.0.tgz from https://kafka.apache.org/downloads
+### 1. Install kafka into Mac by download kafka_2.12-3.4.0.tgz from https://kafka.apache.org/downloads

      change your .bash_profile , make sure $KAFKA_HOME in path

      I got the folder $KAFKA_HOME/shell_script to path of .bash_profile as well

-     ## start zookeeper and kafka in OS
+     start zookeeper and kafka in OS

-     in $KAFKA_HOME/config
+     in $KAFKA_HOME/config, we can see

      zookeeper.properties contains property is  dataDir = /tmp/zookeeper